go-json-experiment/json/README.md

 which represent the common data structures that are representable in JSON.
 `Encoder` and `Decoder` do not aim to provide any interpretation of the data.

-Functions like `Marshal`, `MarshalFull`, `MarshalNext`, `Unmarshal`, `UnmarshalFull`, and `UnmarshalNext` provide semantic meaning by correlating any arbitrary Go type with some JSON representation of that type (as stored in data types like `[]byte`, `io.Writer`, `io.Reader`, `Encoder`, or `Decoder`).
+Functions like `Marshal`, `MarshalWrite`, `MarshalEncode`, `Unmarshal`, `UnmarshalRead`, and `UnmarshalDecode` provide semantic meaning by correlating any arbitrary Go type with some JSON representation of that type (as stored in data types like `[]byte`, `io.Writer`, `io.Reader`, `Encoder`, or `Decoder`).

 ![API overview](api.png)

-This diagram provides a high-level overview of the v2 `json` package.
+This diagram provides a high-level overview of the v2 `json` and `jsontext` packages.
 Purple blocks represent types, while blue blocks represent functions or methods.
 The arrows and their direction represent the approximate flow of data.
-The bottom half of the diagram contains functionality that is only concerned with syntax, while the upper half contains functionality that assigns semantic meaning to syntactic data handled by the bottom half.
+The bottom half of the diagram contains functionality that is only concerned with syntax (implemented by the `jsontext` package), while the upper half contains functionality that assigns semantic meaning to syntactic data handled by the bottom half (as implemented by the v2 `json` package).

 In contrast to v1 `encoding/json`, options are represented as separate types rather than being setter methods on the `Encoder` or `Decoder` types.
+Some options affects JSON serialization at the syntactic layer, while others affect it at the semantic layer.
+Some options only affect JSON when decoding, while others affect JSON while encoding.

 ## Behavior changes